Juliaca massacre: Events

 Demonstrators from Ananea, Azángaro, Ayaviri, Carabaya, Moho, Huancané and Putina marched to Juliaca to participate in protests.
 Protesters approached Inca Manco Cápac International Airport around noon and demonstrated nearby.
+Plainclothes "terna" police were then reported to have infiltrated the protests, with reports of them inciting individuals present.

-At around 2:00 pm PET, a man who was returning home from selling cobblestones was shot in the head by police, becoming the first victim.
+At around 2:00 pm PET, a man who was returning home from selling cobblestones was shot by police with a shotgun, suffering over 70 gunshot wounds to his heart and lungs, becoming the first victim.
+According to The New York Times, the shooting was a violation of protocols, writing that per regulations, "when [police are] faced with protesters throwing blunt objects like rocks, officers should use rubber bullets, aiming at the lower extremities".
 President Boluarte, who was meeting at the National Agreement Capacity event in an attempt to diffuse protests, "showed her coldest side" according to El País when she announced the death of the man, stating "I have just been informed that a civilian has just died in Puno.
 Brothers of Puno and where they are still rising in protests about what.
 It is not clear what you are asking for.
 I have already explained to you that the four political points are not in my hands, the only thing was the advance of the elections and we have already proposed it."

-Individuals began to enter the airport at 5:20 pm PET and authorities responded to the demonstration with deadly force.
+Protests then escalated, with individuals beginning to enter the airport while throwing rocks and shooting fireworks at 5:20 pm PET, with authorities responding to the demonstration with tear gas being fired at protesters on the ground and from a helicopter overhead.
+Police then begin to respond with deadly force.
 Medical staff responding to those injured reported that police fired at protesters at point blank range, with the head of an intensive care unit reporting the possible use of explosives against citizens due to severe displacement of internal organs.
 In total, 18 civilians were killed and over 100 others were injured.
 Most of those killed were from Azángaro, with one doctor tending the wounded killed by authorities firing into the crowds.
 A teenage girl was also shot by police while she was walking to purchase food.
 A 15-year-old boy died from a gunshot wound to the head on 12 January days after the event.
 When discussing the causes of death for the individuals, the head of medicine in Juliaca stated "We know that everyone has died from a firearm projectile".